-The literal translation of Cofiwch Dryweryn into English, means “Remember Tryweryn”.
+The literal translation of Cofiwch Dryweryn into English is “Remember Tryweryn”.
 These two Welsh words have become a world phenomenon in recent times and have become a symbol of Welsh culture and identity.
 These words have appeared all over Wales, in many parts of England and indeed all over the world from the Falkland Islands to North America.

 The original Cofiwch Dryweryn words were painted on a wall of an uninhabited cottage near to the small village of Llanrhystud, Ceredigion.
-This village is some 10 miles south of Aberystwyth, see map below.
+This village is some 10 miles south of Aberystwyth.
 The words Cofiwch Dryweryn have become a self-fulfilling prophecy - without question what occurred in the Tryweryn valley in the 1950's and 1960's will always be remembered!

 In the 1960's a reservoir was built neat to Bala in north Wales to supply water to Liverpool City and its surrounding areas.
 The river Tryweryn was dammed to create this reservoir resulting in a village, Capel Celyn being flooded.
 The inhabitants of Capel Celyn were forced to leave their homes and farms.
 A Welsh way of life was lost in Capel Celyn - the village, the post office, the school, and a chapel and its cemetery all disappeared underwater.